Segs/Segs/Projects/CoX/docs/README.md

    The CoX client uses files ending in `.pigg` to store important game information.
 SEGS uses these same files to run the game world.

-   Once installed, navigate to the SEGS folder.
-If you compiled from source, this will be in the `/out/` folder wherever you saved your Qt project.
+   Once installed, navigate to the SEGS output folder.
+If you compiled from source, this will be in the `/out/` folder wherever you built your Qt project.
+The build folder should be named something like: `build-PROJECT_NAME-Desktop_Qt_YOUR_VERSION_NUMBER_MinGW_32bit-Debug`.
+If the folder ends in "Default" instead of "Debug," then you built an incorrect Qt environment type and SEGS will not work.
+Ensure your Qt environment is set to "Debug."
 If you downloaded a release version, this will be wherever you extracted it to.

    Navigate to the CoX folder and copy the contents of the `/piggs/` subfolder to the `/data/` directory of SEGS.

-4. Using the piggtool located in the main SEGS folder, extract the BIN files from bin.pigg.
+4. Using the piggtool located in the SEGS output folder, extract the BIN files from bin.pigg.

    SEGS requires that we extract bin.pigg to the `/data/bin/` folder.
 Open a command prompt console.
-Using the `cd` command, navigate to the SEGS folder, which should contain `piggtool`.
+Using the `cd` command, navigate to the SEGS output folder, which should contain `piggtool`.
 To confirm you are in the correct directory, simply enter `piggtool` in the console.
 If you receive a help menu about its usage, you are in the correct folder.
 Type the following into the console and press Enter:

    ```
    piggtool -x ./data/bin.pigg
    ```

-   You should then see a folder called `bin` be created in your SEGS directory.
+   You should then see a folder called `bin` be created in your SEGS output directory.
 Simply move it into the `data` folder.

 5. Point the CoX client towards your server.